 - Water Quality Indicator: Nitrate-nitrogen and total phosphorus will be measured no less than annually at the Upper Elkhart River outlet to the Lower Elkhart River.
 After five years of implementation, water quality samples will show a decreasing trend, with more samples annually meeting the target level for nitrate-nitrogen of 1.0 mg/L and for total phosphorus of 0.08 mg/L. - Administrative Indicator: The number of BMPs that can reduce nitrate-nitrogen and total phosphorus will be tracked annually.
-The total number of acreage will be compared against annual targets identified in Error!
-Reference source not found.
-Individual load reductions c alculated for each BMP will be reviewed to determine if cumulative loading rates for nitrate-nitrogen and phosphorus are sufficient to meet the target reductions.
+The total number of acreage will be compared against annual targets identified in Table 91Table 91.
+Individual load reductions calculated for each BMP will be reviewed to determine if cumulative loading rates for nitrate-nitrogen and phosphorus are sufficient to meet the target reductions.